-Having moved out to the country I have taken to doing things, like beekeeping.
+Having moved out to the country, I have taken to doing things, like beekeeping.
 Why?
-Because I can and I’m just a curious person.
+Because I can, and I’m just a curious person.
 The thing with bees is that they produce a lot of honey.
 A single, healthy hive can produce 100 to 200 lbs of honey in a season.
 That’s a lot more honey than the bees need to survive the winter, so in exchange for building them the hive, doing the maintenance, being their healthcare practitioner and advocating on their behalf, they pay rent in the form of honey.

 As for complimentary flavours, essential oils and floral waters are a good way to go.
-If you want to make a floral type soda, try using lavender, chamomile or rose.
+If you want to make a floral type of soda, try using lavender, chamomile or rose.
 To make a floral syrup:

 Take 1 oz of essential oil dissolved in one pint of alcohol (essence).